 The Very Best Diet for Cats, According to Vets

-In addition to buying food according to your cat’s life stages, also consider any potential ailments or sensitivities they may acquire over time.
-For example, mother cats nursing their kittens require a much higher caloric diet, says the VCA, and some cats end up needing more simplistic diets due to allergies.
-Your vet can help you navigate these particular needs.
-These myths about cats are actually false.
+In addition to buying food according to your cat’s life stages, you’ll also want to consider any potential ailments or sensitivities your cat may acquire over time.
+For example, mother cats nursing their kittens require a much higher caloric diet, according to the Veterinary Centers of America (VCA).
+Other cats end up needing more simplistic diets due to allergies.
+Your veterinarian can help you navigate these particular needs.

 Beware of gimmicky labels